 KeywordsBanana; fungal plant pathogen; Panama disease; Fusarium wilt; black Sigatoka disease; pesticide; fungicide; ethical consumerism; Fair Trade; organic; agroforestry; ecoagriculture; Rainforest Alliance; developing world; tropics; Latin America

 Educational LevelHigh school, Undergraduate lower division, Undergraduate upper division

 Subject HeadingsEnvironmental Science Biology (General) Agriculture Botany / Plant Science Food Science / Technology Business / Management Science

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.